RaLiBEV: Radar and LiDAR BEV Fusion Learning for Anchor Box Free Object Detection Systems: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{utonomous} driving systems typically employ sensors such as LiDAR, cameras, and radar to construct their perception functionality.
-This perception scheme has been widely demonstrated in numerous works, covering various aspects such as data collection/generation \cite{Oxford_Robotcar_Dataset,scenario_generation_AOLi}, algorithm development \cite{LiDAR_based_ego_localization_3_TNNLS,camera_object_detection_rain_TNNLS_2}, and real-world testing \cite{real_world_testing}.
-LiDAR, a key sensor used in Advanced Driver Assistance Systems (ADAS) and autonomous driving, offers rich semantic and geometric information for environmental perception tasks \cite{PointCloudSurvey,PointCloudSurvey_TNNSL}.
-These tasks include object detection \cite{LiDAR_object_detection_PointPillar,LiDAR_object_detection_CenterPoint}, multi-object tracking \cite{LiDAR_based_MOT_1} , ego localization \cite{LiDAR_based_ego_localization_3_TNNLS,LiDAR_based_ego_localization_2}, and mapping \cite{LiDAR_based_SLAM_1}.
-To build a robust perception system for autonomous driving, recent works show that the fuse of LiDAR and camera at the raw data stream level can significantly improve the perception capability \cite{LiDAR_and_camera_fusion_perception_3_TNNLS,LiDAR_and_camera_fusion_perception_4_TNNLS}.
-However, the performance of either camera or LiDAR can severely drop in adverse weather, i.e., rain, snow, and fog \cite{camera_object_detection_rain_TNNLS,camera_object_detection_rain_TNNLS_2}.
+\IEEEPARstart{A}{utonomous} driving systems typically employ sensors such as LiDAR, cameras, and radar to construct their perception functionality, which serves as the essential for the downstream tasks like trajectory prediction and ego motion planning \cite{CAA_Traj_Pred,CAA_Ego_Motion_Planning}, etc. Such perception scheme has been widely demonstrated in numerous works, covering various aspects such as data collection/generation \cite{Oxford_Robotcar_Dataset,scenario_generation_AOLi}, algorithm development \cite{LiDAR_based_ego_localization_TIV}, and real-world testing \cite{real_world_testing}.
+LiDAR, a key sensor used in Advanced Driver Assistance Systems (ADAS) and autonomous driving, offers rich semantic and geometric information for environmental perception tasks \cite{PointCloudSurvey}.
+These tasks include object detection \cite{LiDAR_object_detection_PointPillar,LiDAR_object_detection_CenterPoint}, multi-object tracking \cite{LiDAR_based_MOT_1,LiDAR_based_point_target_MOT_LEGO}, ego localization \cite{LiDAR_based_ego_localization_TIV,LiDAR_based_ego_localization_2}, and mapping \cite{LiDAR_based_SLAM_1}.
+Recent works show that fusing LiDAR and camera data at the raw stream level can significantly improve the robustness of autonomous driving perception systems \cite{LiDAR_and_camera_fusion_perception_3_TIV,LiDAR_and_camera_fusion_perception_4_TIV}.
+However, the performance of either camera or LiDAR can severely drop in adverse weather, i.e., rain, snow, and fog \cite{camera_object_detection_rain_TIV,LiDAR_Adverse_Weather_Survey}.
 For instance, cameras can become blurred, the operating range of LiDAR might be significantly reduced, and the number of noise points might increase due to the impact of heavy snow or fog.
 As illustrated in Fig. \ref{RaLiBEV_Outcome_Visualization}(b), the number of noisy points around the ego vehicle increases while the far end LiDAR points disappear, compared to the LiDAR point cloud measured in clear weather, as shown in Fig. \ref{RaLiBEV_Outcome_Visualization}(a).